 My husband signed up for overtime and made it a goal to have “something extra” in every pay period.
 Whether that was a holiday or an overtime shift, he tried to schedule it accordingly so that no paycheck was his base pay.

-I requested extra hours at my job, worked to sell some of our extra stuff we no longer needed and started a blog!
+I requested extra hours at my job, worked to sell some of the extra stuff we no longer needed and started a blog!

 6 | WE SIGNED UP FOR VA BENEFITS